 Overall, there are 13 main bridge foundations, including three excavated caissons, one precast cofferdam, five marine sheetpile cofferdams, one land sheetpile cofferdam, and three conventional pile or spread footings.
 The caissons contained large tremie placed concrete pours, one reaching almost 17,000m³ – the largest known underwater concrete placement.

-The six-span, twin box, 543m South approach viaduct was incrementally launched in twelve stages.
+The six-span, twin box, 543m South Approach Viaduct was incrementally launched in twelve stages.
 This structure includes concrete ‘V’ shaped piers, twin steel trapezoidal box girder superstructures, cast in situ concrete deck, guardrails, windshields and wearing surface overlay.
 The concrete V piers are constructed with conventional jump forming techniques.

-The cable-stayed bridge includes three concrete towers that range in height from 202-210m.
+The cable-stayed bridge includes three concrete towers that range in height from 202m to 210m.
 The central tower is fixed to the steel deck superstructure by post tensioning, and the bridge deck floats around the north and south towers, protected by lateral bearings.
 The towers were constructed using self-climbing formwork.
 The main bridge superstructure consists of composite steel tub girders fabricated into segments ranging in length from 6 to 20m.
 They were fabricated at a specialty fabrication shop, shipped to the site, unloaded, cast with the composite deck, re-loaded, and floated to the erection point.

 The cable stay bridge erection cycle included segment lifting, rib bolt-up, welding, concrete stitch pour installation, cable stay installation and tensioning, and gantry launching.
 A special narrow gantry was conceived and developed by the team that took full advantage of the center planes of cable stays and their attendant stay webs.

 The road networks and onshore works feature both greenfield divided highway approaches and complex sequenced tie-ins to the existing networks.
 On the South side, a new bridge was constructed to carry to Route B800 over the M90 mainline, and a new South Queensferry elevated roundabout junction was constructed.
-Extensive protection and redundancy work was carried out on a 1m diameter BP Oil pipeline, which had 3 crossings of the new ROW aggregating 331m.
-On the North side the new M90 tie-in required the sequenced reconstruction of the Ferrytoll interchange underneath the new and existing alignments, the construction of a new mainline elevated viaduct over Ferrytoll Road, relocation of the existing B981 on new embankment for a total of 1,000m, and reconstruction of numerous local streets.
+Extensive protection and redundancy work was carried out on a 1m diameter BP Oil pipeline, which had three crossings of the new ROW aggregating 331m.
+On the North side, the new M90 tie-in required the sequenced reconstruction of the Ferrytoll interchange underneath the new and existing alignments, the construction of a new mainline elevated viaduct over Ferrytoll Road, relocation of the existing B981 on new embankment for a total of 1,000m, and reconstruction of numerous local streets.
 Utility works included the construction of 500m of 1.5m and 300m of 1.2m diameter combined sewer diversion and 1.1km of 355mm HPPE water pipe diversion.
-Total earthwork quantities for upland work was 1,000,000 M3.
+Total earthwork quantities for upland work was 1,000,000 M³.

 - Owner: Transport Scotland